Take Action for Adolescents – A Call to Action for Adolescent Health and Well-Being

 Are the Call to Action, Take Action Toolkit, and other materials available in Spanish?

-The Call to Action and Take Action Toolkit have been translated into Spanish.
+Take Action for Adolescents and Take Action Toolkit have been translated into Spanish.

-The Call to Action doesn’t mention my area of expertise.
-How can I learn more about how the Call to Action is relevant in my field?
+Take Action for Adolescents doesn’t mention my area of expertise.
+How can I learn more about how the call to action is relevant in my field?

 What is your definition of adolescence?